Pivoting NYSDOT’s 511NY Rideshare program to enhanced telework support

 Carpools for essential employees

-Not everyone, however, is “on pause.”
-Essential employers—including hospitals and medical centers—still need an onsite workforce, every single day.
+Not everyone, however, was “on pause.”
+Essential employers—including hospitals and medical centers—still needed an onsite workforce, every single day.
 Slammed with tens of thousands of confirmed cases of COVID-19 and the possibility of reduced or completely shut down transit, essential employees were understandably nervous about how to get from point A to point B. But thanks in large part to a robust program supported by an ICF-developed communications plan, their employers knew how to respond.
 “Contact 511NY Rideshare.”

 The result?
 A 235% online registration increase in March alone, primarily from medical centers in New York City.

-While everyone does their best to “flatten the curve,” the 511NY Rideshare team does its part to soothe the nerves of frazzled New Yorkers—starting with personalized service that continues to focus on the people.
+While everyone did their best to “flatten the curve,” the 511NY Rideshare team did its part to soothe the nerves of frazzled New Yorkers—starting with personalized service that continues to focus on the people.
 “Northwell Health Systems asked for help setting up preferences,” explains ICF transportation consultant Susan Heinrich.
 Employees wanted matches within their organization to limit exposure to those potentially infected with the virus.
 “So, we created step by step instructions—complete with screenshots.”

 In New Rochelle, one of the hardest hit areas early in the pandemic, Montefiore Hospital brought in traveling nurses from across the country to meet the overwhelming demand from the surging cases.
 The nurses were walking nearly a mile between the hospital and their hotel, after exhausting 12+ hour shifts.
 So ICF worked with the hospital, the city of New Rochelle, and Circuit, an electric, micro-transit solution, to provide them with free rides.

 ICF’s 511NY Rideshare team members even secured donations of homemade masks from a mother-daughter team on Long Island.